What is Ciprofloxacin Axapharm?

 How should I use Ciprofloxacin Axapharm?

-Use Ciprofloxacin Axapharm as directed by your doctor.
+Use Ciprofloxacin Axapharm suspension as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Take Ciprofloxacin Axapharm by mouth with or without food.
+- Take Ciprofloxacin Axapharm suspension by mouth with or without food.
 The preferred dosing time is 2 hours after a meal.

 - Shake well before each use.